Self-employed professionals in paid employment

 Small businesses scheme and turnover tax

 Do you have many business customers?
-Under the KOR, you cannot reclaim VAT on purchases and business expenses.
+In the KOR you cannot reclaim VAT on purchases and business expenses.
 Your purchase price will be higher because you include VAT.
-If you want to keep the same profit margin, you have to increase the selling price without VAT.
-So then your product becomes more expensive and less interesting for your customer.
+If you want to maintain the same profit margin, you will have to increase the sales price excluding VAT.
+This will make your product more expensive and less interesting for your customer.

 Checklist KOR